pmem/pmdk/doc/pmempool.1.md

 **pmempool-check(1)**

-: Checks pool’s consistency and repairs pool if it is not consistent.
+: Checks pool's consistency and repairs pool if it is not consistent.

 **pmempool-create(1)**